Robert Coover was born 4 February 1932, and died 5 October 2024.

 - Some ways of naming a generation are fruitful and some are not.
 Postmodernism is not.
 It doesn’t really say anything.

-Robert Coover is an American novelist, poet, and short story writer.
-He is known for his avant-garde writing where he uses experimental forms and techniques to mix reality and illusion.
-This creates surreal situations in his work.
-He is generally considered a writer of fabulation and metafiction.
+Robert Coover was an American novelist, poet, and short story writer.
+He was known for his avant-garde writing where he used experimental forms and techniques to mix reality and illusion.
+This created surreal situations in his work.
+He was generally considered a writer of fabulation and metafiction.
 His short-story collection, Pricksongs & Descants established him in postwar American writing.
+He used slipstream fiction techniques in his writing.

 Click here for our Literary Birthday Calendar